 To improve health consider

-- Whenever possible ensure carbohydrates a non-refined.
+- Whenever possible ensure carbohydrates are non-refined.
 For example, having wholegrain rice instead of white rice.

 - If refined carbohydrates are eaten, eat a smaller amount.